Airtel IoT market leader in India's enterprise connectivity segment

-New Delhi: Bharti Airtel, India's premier communications solutions provider, has become the market leader in India's fast-growing Enterprise IoT segment, as per Frost & Sullivan.
+New Delhi, Aug 2 (IANS) Bharti Airtel, India's premier communications solutions provider, has become the market leader in India's fast-growing Enterprise IoT segment, as per Frost & Sullivan.

 "Internet of things (IoT) technology is enabling enterprises to become intelligent and data-driven.
 With the key partnerships, innovative IoT platforms, and consultative approach, IoT providers are helping enterprises to adopt IoT solutions.
 The Indian IoT market is expected to grow at a CAGR of 8.8 per cent moving from CY 2020 TO CY 2023," Frost & Sullivan Consultant, Information and Communication Technology (ICT) Practice, Abhinav Kumar said.